microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

 ### Package selection and filtering APIs

-The IFluidRepo object provides access to workspaces, release groups, and their constiuent packages, but often one wants to operate on a subset of all packages in the repo.
+The `IFluidRepo` object provides access to workspaces, release groups, and their constituent packages, but often one wants to operate on a subset of all packages in the repo.
 To support this, build-infrastructure provides a selection and filtering API.
 Packages can be selected based on criteria like workspace and release group, and the lists can be further filtered by scope or private/not private.
 Advanced filtering not covered by the built-in filters can be implemented